 \end{thm}

-\begin{remark} It is necessary only to consider the case where $u$ is a strong joint order $h$ quasimode of two operators.
-Suppose $u$ where a strong joint order $h$ quasimode of $r$ operators $p_{i}(x,hD)$ with orders of contact $k_{ij}$.
+\begin{remark} It is necessary only to consider the case where $u$ is a strong joint quasimode of order $h$ of two operators.
+Suppose $u$ is a strong joint quasimode of order $h$ of $r$ operators $p_{i}(x,hD)$ with orders of contact $k_{ij}$.
 Then the best estimate for the $L^{p}$ norms of $u$ will come from applying Theorem \ref{thm:main} to the pair $p_{i}(x,hD),p_{j}(x,hD)$ with smallest contact order $k_{ij}$. \end{remark}

 In this paper we will many times rely on a number of standard results from semiclassical analysis.
 In particular those regarding the composition and invertibility properties of semiclassical pseudodifferential operators and the development of parametrix constructions for propagators.
 The relevant results are listed in Appendix A for the convenience of the reader.